mateuszjurewicz/bornhack_ml_crashcourse/README.md

 * techniques, algorithms & libraries
 * tools, books, articles

-and even organizations within the world of ML that may be of useful to you, _depending on which branch of ML / AI caught your interest_.
+and even organizations, events and groups of like-minded people within the world of ML that may be of interest to you, depending on which branch of ML / AI caught your eye.

 ## Table of Contents